Lunar New Year is a time for loved ones, rich tradition, mouthwatering dishes, grand parades, and even more, ominous superstitions.

 If you owe your friend from lunch or for that ride home after the bars, it’s better to pay up and Venmo them before New Year’s Eve.
 It’s unlucky to carry debt over the new year, as well as demanding owed money or lending it during the festival.

 There should be no sewing or handling of needles or sharp objects during the new year.
 Superstition has it that it will cut away your wealth!

 It is thought that children crying on new year will bring misfortune.
 Adults should be extra nice to their young ones during the holiday.

 It’s not a black tie affair.

 Black and white, which are colors worn to funerals and for mourning, should be kept in the closet.
-During Chinese New Year, everyone wears red, gold, and other bright colors as symbols of wealth, luck, and happiness.
+During Lunar New Year, everyone wears red, gold, and other bright colors as symbols of wealth, luck, and happiness.

 2022 will be the Year of the Tiger with Lunar New Year’s Day falling on February 1.
 The festival, and therefore many of the superstitions, will last for 15 days. 恭禧发财 / Gong hay fat choy!

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.